ranxuefeng2022/vimrc/README.md

 # About me
 ***
 I am a linux driver engineer work in a phone maker company, I've been working since 2019-07.
-If there are any good job opportunities, please recommend them to me.
-I would be extremely grateful!
-This is my resume //未完待续

 # VIM
 ***